Palace Structure

 ---

-The session_type, phase, and skin vocabularies are defined in The Vestibule/Rules/taxonomy.yaml within each palace instance.
+The session_type, phase, and skin vocabularies are defined in the-vestibule/Principles/taxonomy.yaml within each palace instance.

 Intake Conventions